Lineaire Algebra 1/1NA, Quantum Mechanics 1, Analyse 1/1NA.

 After completion of this course, you will be able to apply the rules of quantum mechanics to the structure and spectroscopy of atoms and simple molecules.
-With that knowledge you'll be able to critically analyse research papers involving spectroscopic data.
+With that knowledge you'll be able to critically analyse research papers involving spectroscopic data, explain to a considerable degree the structure of the periodic table, and qualitatively describe the spectroscopic behavior of simple molecules.

 By following this course you get a sense of how to make simplifying assumptions in complex problems and the use of hierarchy of energy and time scales.